haydenmbradley/power-outage-machine-learning/README.md

-# power-outage-machine-learning
-Can we use data on major power outages to predict their duration?
+# Can we predict the duration of major power outages?

 ## Introduction